Bombardier MultiLevel Coach: Service history

 The first order for the coaches was placed in December 2002 by NJ Transit when it purchased 100 cars, with deliveries beginning in 2005.
 In September 2005, the agency ordered 131 additional cars.
 After exercising further contract options, the last order of which was placed in August 2008, a total of 329 first-generation cars were eventually purchased by NJ Transit.
 In December 2007, Exo's predecessor, the Agence métropolitaine de transport (AMT) placed an order for 160 cars via a base order for 30 units and options for 130 more, though all options were exercised immediately.
 The cars began to enter service in late 2009.

 In September 2010, NJ Transit ordered 100 additional coaches, designated MultiLevel II, with options for 79 more.
+The MultiLevel II's were built with a different jumper arrangement than the MultiLevel I's.
+The COMM and MU cabling is not redundant on both sides of the car, which results in the trains being compatible in only one orientation.
+The MultiLevel I's have redundant jumpers, but lack a bridge to allow differing orientation than a Multilevel II.
+If a MultiLevel II is present in a consist, all cars need to have the same orientation for the train to function.
+Other noticeable changes in this order include a transition from backlit segmented LCD to pixel LED display and metal Algrip vestibule floor covers as opposed to Darkar composite found on MLI's.

 In October 2011, MARC Train ordered 54 cars—15 cab cars and 39 trailing cars—from the NJ Transit options.
 The remaining 25 options were not exercised.

 In December 2018, NJ Transit ordered 113 additional coaches, designated MultiLevel III; the order included 55 unpowered cars and 58 powered cars with AC electric propulsion systems, which when coupled to other MultiLevel cars will form multiple units, allowing the train to be propelled without a separate electric locomotive.
 The contract included options for up to 636 more cars, of which, as of May 2025, a total of 374 have been ordered.
-The new multilevel cars are to replace NJ Transit's Arrow III EMUs, remaining single level Comet equipment, and may replace the 29 older ALP-46 electric locomotives in the future.
-The maximum speed of the power cars is 110 mph.
-Alstom, which purchased Bombardier in 2021, will complete the order.
-In September 2025, NJ transit executed options for 200 more units previously approved in May 2025 budget request.
+The new multilevel cars are to replace NJ Transit's Arrow III EMUs and remaining single level Comet equipment.
+Maximum speed of the power cars is 110 mph.
+Alstom, which acquired Bombardier in 2021, will complete the order.
+In September 2025, NJ transit executed options for 200 more units previously approved in the May 2025 budget request.
 These will be delivered through 2031, with 50 options remaining.

 In October 2022, it was announced that NJ Transit will spend approximately to replace the glazed polycarbonate windows on the entire fleet.
 Many of the windows have become permanently clouded due to heat and UV exposure, making visibility difficult.
+As of the end of 2025, over 100 cars have had their windows replaced.